 The Data processing is carried out using computers and/or IT enabled tools, following organizational procedures and modes strictly related to the purposes indicated.
 In addition to the Data Controller, in some cases, the Data may be accessible to certain types of persons in charge, involved with the operation of the site (administration, sales, marketing, legal, system administration) or external parties (such as third party technical service providers, mail carriers, hosting providers, IT companies, communications agencies) appointed, if necessary, as Data Processors by the Owner.
-The updated list of these parties may be requested from the Data Controller at any time.
+The updated From your own account, you can create a group list of other Twitter accounts by topic or interest (e.g., a list of friends, coworkers, celebrities, athletes).
+Twitter lists also contain a timeline of Tweets from the specific accounts that were added to the list, offering you a way to follow individual accounts as a group on Twitter....
+Always-R Glossary of these parties may be requested from the Data Controller at any time.

 The Data is processed at the Data Controller’s operating offices and in any other places where the parties involved with the processing are located.
 For further information, please contact the Data Controller.